onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 parents they're okay
 busy as usual

-tape script 6.3 point three what should like what Shanghai like it's very big and noisy but it's very exciting what's the food like it's the best in the world
+tapescript 6.3 point three what should like what Shanghai like it's very big and noisy but it's very exciting what's the food like it's the best in the world